020 88309782

 Cleaning.
 Before starting the renovation process the floor’s surface must be in perfect condition and the furniture removed.
 There will also be cleaning between repairs, after each sanding round, after gap-filling and certainly before applying the different finishing products.

 Floor repairs.
-This includes salvaging and replacing floorboards, hammering and removing nails, screws or staples.
-Fixing uneven floor and if it is reclaimed – scraping bitumen.
+This includes salvaging and replacing floorboards, hammering and removing nails, screws or staples and fixing uneven floors and if it is reclaimed – scraping bitumen.
 Without those procedures, the surface can never be sanded properly.

 Gap-filling.
 The process of removing the empty spaces on the floor left by changes in temperature and humidity can often become a problem.
 Not filling the gaps will leave the place vulnerable to draughts.